7 Brilliant DIY Ideas For Nail Polish Removers

 3. Alcohol

-Rubbing alcohol is a good alternative for those who don’t have lemon juice and vinegar for preparing homemade nail paint remover.
+Rubbing alcohol is a good alternative to thin out nail polish for those who don’t have lemon juice and vinegar to prepare a homemade nail paint remover.
 It is more natural and less harsh than the chemicals found in commercial removers.
-Using alcohol as a nail polish remover can be beneficial for those suffering from nail infections, as alcohol has antibacterial properties.
+An alcohol solution can be used to remove buildup of lacquer on the nails (2).

 You Will Need